Jeremy Rogers: Later life and death

 After setting up in business again following the bankruptcy of his original company, Rogers has concentrated on building new Contessa 32s and the complete refurbishment of many of the other boats built at the former yard.

 Two of these refurbishments were his own Contessa 26, Rosina of Beaulieu, and Contessa 32, Gigi.
 Rosina, sailed by Rogers and his three sons, was uniquely three times winner of the coveted Gold Roman Bowl for overall winner of the Round the Island Race in 2002, 2003 and 2006.

 Gigi had become famous in 1984, when she was sailed by Americans, John Kretschmer and Ty Techera, in record time around Cape Horn; Kretschmer then wrote Cape Horn to Starboard about the adventure.
 Rogers purchased Gigi in 2005 and restored her to new condition.

-Rogers died from complications of Alzheimer's disease and COVID-19 on 14 October 2022, at the age of 85.
+Rogers died from complications of Alzheimer's disease and COVID-19 on 14 October 2022, at the age of 85, during the COVID-19 pandemic in England.